 Losing a point on a serve, with no actual effort made by the opposer, is termed 'giving away a free point'.
-Free points are similar to unforced errors in tennis rules and should be kept to a minimum.
+Free points are similar to unforced errors in the rules of tennis and should be kept to a minimum.

-In badminton expressions, 'front and back' is a doubles game player position whereby one partner is on front of the other and close to the middle line, as a rule.
+In badminton expressions, 'front and back' is a doubles game player position whereby one partner is in front of the other and close to the middle line, as a rule.

-A quirky badminton term which describes a racket grip rotated 90 degrees from the traditional hand position.
+It is a quirky badminton term defining a racket grip rotated 90 degrees from the traditional hand position.
 The head is parallel to the net in a frying pan grip with the front of the racket facing the net.

-A game is part of an uncompleted set and typically when one player or doubles team has amassed enough points to win a single contest but not necessarily the whole match.
+A game is part of an incomplete set.
+Typically it occurs when one player or doubles team has amassed enough points to win a single contest - but not necessarily the whole match.

-Either the word 'game' or 'point' should be announced when serving for a game-winning point - out of courtesy.
-Game point refers to the situation where one player can win the game if he wins the current rally.
+Either the word 'game' or the word 'point' should be announced when serving for a game-winning point (out of courtesy).
+Game point refers to the situation where one player can win the game if they win the current rally.

-Graphite is actually an allotrope of pure carbon.
-Graphite is used in the construction of most modern badminton rackets because it is generally lightweight and strong.
+Graphite is in fact an allotrope of pure carbon.
+Manufacturers use graphite in the construction of most modern badminton rackets because it is generally lightweight and strong.

-The grip is a badminton term for the material covering the handle of racket and is used for better comfort and control.
+The grip is a badminton term for the material covering the handle of a racket.
+It is used to create better comfort and control.

-As the name may suggest a hairpin net shot resembles the shape of a hairpin.
+As the name may suggest, a hairpin net shot resembles the shape of a hairpin.
 It is made from below and very close to the net.
-The hairpin shot send the shuttle rising sharply near to the net and then drops abruptly downwards on the other side.
+The hairpin shot would send the shuttle rising sharply near to the net and then drops abruptly downwards on the other side.

 A half-court shot is mostly effective in the doubles game.
-The shot is hit low towards the midcourt.
+The shot is hit low towards the midcourt area.

-Hammer grip is another one of those quirky badminton expressions describing the way some beginners grab the racket over tightly (like grabbing a hammer).
+Hammer grip is another one of those quirky badminton expressions describing the way some beginners grab the racket over tightly (like gripping a hammer).

 The handle refers to the end portion of a racket (opposite the head) and it is the part where a player takes hold.
 It is the part of the shaft that the player grips to control the racket.

-The head is a part of badminton equipment.
-It is the main oval face portion of the racket which is comprised of the frame with stringing and attaches to the shaft.
+The head is a part of badminton equipment relating to the racket.
+It is the main oval face portion of the racket that combines the frame with stringing and attaches to the shaft.

 The word 'help' is one of the badminton terms rarely heard in professional tournaments.
-But, it is sometimes used in badminton doubles rules where one partner shouts 'help' if he is in trouble and needs help from his partner to make the next shot.
+It is more often used in badminton doubles rules where one partner shouts 'help' if they are in trouble and need their partner to make the next shot.